LiamSkirrow/gtkconstraint/README.md

 # GTKconstraints

 A comprehensive SDC constraints *viewer* and *generator*.
-Constraints are sometimes to visualise and can often be the cause of Silicon bugs, visualise them first with **gtkconstraints**!
+Constraints are hard to visualise and can often be the cause of Silicon bugs, visualise them first with **gtkconstraints**!

 ### Usage